AnthonyWuZYW/Machine-Learning-Projects/README.md

 cnn-compare.py: Performance comparison between trained VGG11 model with different epochs (loss and accuracy).

 cnn-augmentation.py: Performance analysis of trained VGG11 model on augmented data (horizontal flip, vertical flip, blur in different degrees).

+## Generative Model

+vae.py: The implementation of Variational Autoencoder and generation of sample images.

+gan.py: The implementation of Generative Adversarial Network and generation of sample images.

 ## Regression